Logiqx/tech-docs/Environments/Virtualisation/README.md

 Lightweight Hyper-V machines are also intrinsic to WSL2 and Docker for Windows so nowadays, I usually have Hyper-V enabled.

+The virtual hard disks for VMs can be found in `C:\%USERNAME%\Public\Documents\Hyper-V\Virtual hard disks`

+I removed the legacy Docker VM and the virtual hard disk via the Docker GUI; Troubleshoot -> Clean / Purge Data -> Hyper-V.

 ## Vagrant